boristopalov/spotseek/README.md

 # spotseek

-Golang client for the Soulseek protocol
+Golang client for the Soulseek protocol.
+Supports most of the protocol specs.

 ## Features

 - Support for searching and downloading files
 - Participation in the distributed search network
 - Terminal UI for searching and downloading files
+- A basic REST API for searching, downloading, etc.

 ## Usage

 1. Make sure you have `make` installed.
 You can do so via `brew install make` on macOS
 2. Create a `.env` file with your slsk username, password, as well as the path for sharing files (only single directory is supported currently).
 See `.env.example` for an example
-3. Run `make run-tui` to start the client and launch the TUI
+3. Run `make serve` to start the client and API server

 ## Todo

-- [ ] Add tests !!
 - [ ] Support for being a parent in the distributed network
 - [ ] User-configurable settings for share paths and multiple share paths
 - [ ] Retrying incomplete downloads
 - [ ] Persistence mechanisms
+- [x] API support
-- [ ] API support
+- [ ] Tests :)

 ## Protocol Documentation